nrc-cnrc/MetroloPy/docs/hand_made_doc.rst

       the mean value (as given by gummy.xsim).
 The default is True.

-   -  **mean_marker_options**: (dict) A dictionary containing keywords to be passed to the pylab.axvline method which draws the mean marker.
+   -  **mean_marker_options**: (dict) A dictionary containing keywords to be passed to the pyplot.axvline method which draws the mean marker.
       For example setting this to {'color'='r','linewidth'=4} makes the mean marker red and with thickness of four points.